 Retirement planning is vital for ensuring that you can meet your goals for retirement, but it can be fairly easy to put off and worry about later.
 However, chances are that you don’t want to work forever and you may already have big ideas for how you want to spend your retirement.

-In this video, Ricky Clark from Henderson Loggie Financial Planning shares the top 10 things you should be thinking about when planning for retirement.
+In this short article, Ricky Clark from Henderson Loggie Financial Planning shares the top 10 things you should be thinking about when planning for retirement.

 1. When do you want to retire and how realistic is your time frame?